-At the end of the day, it’s your Yosemite elopement.
+At the end of the day, it’s your elopement and there are so many Yosemite wedding locations to choose from.
 So, you have full control over which Yosemite wedding venues you’ll choose for the day.
-Whether you deice to go with an officiant or not, don’t forget to get a professional photographer for the ceremony there will be so many beautiful moments that will fade with memories and images are the best way to remember all the small details.
+Whether you decide to go with an officiant or not, don’t forget to get a Yosemite wedding photos for the ceremony there will be so many beautiful moments that will fade with memories and images are the best way to remember all the small details.

-Photography is the most beautiful way to capture real moments and cherish them for the years to come.
+Photography is the most beautiful way to capture real moments and cherish them for the years to come and a Yosemite National Park wedding photographer is a must.
 Even if you don’t feel the need at the moment, you might regret having gone to this gorgeous location with no documentation later because you won’t have anything to show to your friends and family, and your kids down the line.

 Above all remember to live in the moment and there are no rules your Yosemite elopement.
 Moreover, I can also supplement as a guide and officiant in the park because I’ve been there more times than you would imagine.
 For more information on having a Yosemite Elopement photographer visit me here.